monika-meshram/pismo-banking/README.md

 # Pismo Banking Application

-Application for Customer to create an Account and perform transaction to Purchase, Withdraw, Credit and Debit amount.
+Application to create an account and perform transactions to Purchase, Withdraw, Credit and Debit amount.

 ## Run Application